 VentureCat is Northwestern’s annual student startup competition and celebrates the University’s most promising student founders.
 The program culminates in a pitch competition in which more than $300,000 in non-dilutive prize money is distributed to student ventures.
-The program and non-dilutive prize money awarded to student ventures is made possible by generous sponsorship from the Levy Institute and Lanny and Sharon Martin.
+The program and non-dilutive prize money awarded to student ventures is made possible by generous sponsorship from the Levy Institute and Lanny and Sharon Martin, and Exelon, our Energy and Sustainability track sponsor.

 Since 2014 ...